- What is HRA

-- Form no. 12BB is to be submitted with the employer if the total rent paid during the year exceeds Rs.
-1,00,000.
-Name, address and PAN of the landlord is to be submitted in this form.
-If there is more than one landlord then details of all landlord is to be submitted.
+- Form no. 12BB is to be submitted to the employer.
+If the total rent paid during the year exceeds Rs.
+1,00,000 then PAN of the landlord is to be submitted in this form.
+If there is more than one landlord then details of all landlord are to be submitted.
 (Income-tax (11th Amendment) Rules, 2016)

 Form 12BB in Excel Format

 - In case the landlord does not have a PAN, a declaration to this effect from the landlord, along with the name and address of the landlord should be given to the employer.
 (Circular no. 8/2013)